FloricSpacer/AbyssDiver/README.md

 For those wanting local image generation, you can utilize the "one-click installer" batch/bash files to download ComfyUI and checkpoints to run it locally.
 The file is located in the "local-gen" folder in the root directory of the game, and there is additional instructions within the terminal so watch for those.

+There is a guide in the game under the AI Portrait Menu.